Garth619/pq16/wp-content/themes/pq16/readme.md

 3. When its time to make new layout options, set up git remote and point back to this PQ16 repo
 4. Create a “New Feature” Branch
 5. Create a pull request
-6. We look over and merge into MTMP
+6. We look over and merge into the theme

 [Fork and Branch](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)